X-MAN

 3. The Hulk/Banner quickly made his peace with General Thunderbolt Ross and married Betty Ross soon after.

-4. Banner and Reed Richards worked together to cure Ben Grimm.
+4. Banner and Reed Richards worked together to cure Ben Grimm from being the Thing--Ben subsequently married Alicia Masters, and they were soon expecting a baby.

-5. Feeling the the team wasn't worthwhile without the Thing's strength, Johnny Storm left for college soon after, leaving only Reed and Sue--> no Fantastic Four.
+5. Feeling the team wasn't worthwhile without the Thing's strength, Johnny Storm left for college soon after, leaving only Reed and Sue, thus no more Fantastic Four (Reed even ceased wearing a "4" symbol on his chest).

-6. The Hulk/Banner didn't fall for Loki's manipulations and thus the Avengers were never formed.
+6. The Hulk/Banner didn't fall for Loki's manipulations (@ Avengers I#1) and thus the Avengers were never formed.

 7. The Banners eventually moved into the Baxter Building, with Bruce joining Reed in his research projects.
 They were joined soon after by Charles Xavier, who never founded his school or the X-Men.